 - Parents regularly kicking child out of house

 - Not giving child enough attention

 - Parents being verbally abusive with child

 - Verbally threatening a child

 - Child not registered for school or attending school

 - Not giving child medications prescribed by doctor

 - Poor dental hygiene due to lack of dental care

-Facts about Child Abuse and Negligence
+Facts and Statistics about Child Abuse and Negligence